-Following advice from internal and external legal counsel, the Leslie Dan Faculty of Pharmacy seeks to structure the Academic Pharmacy as a for-profit corporation that is solely-owned by the University of Toronto.
-Pharmacies in Ontario that seek accreditation must be for-profit corporations, and cannot operate on a not-for-profit basis.
-Draft incorporation documents have been prepared with the advice of University and external legal counsel.
-Authority to incorporate the Academic Pharmacy will be formally sought from Business Board in this governance cycle.
+Following advice from internal and external legal counsel, the Leslie Dan Faculty of Pharmacy seeks to structure the Academic Pharmacy as a not-for-profit corporation with the University of Toronto as its sole member.
+After evolving conversations with the Ontario College of Pharmacists we have received confirmation that the interdisciplinary approach planned for the Academic Pharmacy will meet the requirements of s.
+142(5) of the Drug and Pharmacies Regulation Act and as such would optimally be structured as a not-for-profit corporation.

+Draft incorporation documents have been prepared with the advice of University and external legal counsel and are included as appendices to the proposal.
+Authority to incorporate the Academic Pharmacy is being formally sought from Business Board, further to the terms of reference of the Board.

-Any profits flowing from the Academic Pharmacy will be returned to the University as sole shareholder, in order to support the University's broad academic mission.
+Any profits flowing from the Academic Pharmacy will flow back to the Academic Pharmacy, in order to support the University's broad academic mission.